mozilla/taar-lite/docs/GraphRepresentation.md

-This treatment accounts for the popularity of an add-on in terms of its overall total number of installations, under the assumption that the more widely used an add-on is, the less likely it is to be relevant.
+This treatment accounts for the popularity of an add-on in terms of its overall total number of installations, under the assumption that
+__the more often an add-on is installed overall, the less likely it is to be relevant__.

 For each add-on B coinstalled with a given add-on A, the coinstallation count for (A,B) is divided by